-Exporting from an Instance Details view
+15.1.2 Exporting from an Instance Details view

 IDERA SQL Inventory Manager allows you to view the specific Health Check Recommendations of any registered SQL Server instance.
-You can export this information from the respective Instance Details view by clicking Exporting reports on the action items options from the Health Check Recommendations section.
+You can export this information from the respective Instance Details view (see page 245) by clicking Exporting reports on the action items options from the Health Check Recommendations section.